pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 #### Impact

-After you have manually unlocked the lock by using `unlock-ddl-lock`, if you don't deal with the offline DM-workers included in the task configuration information, the lock might still be unable to be replicated automatically when the next sharding DDL event is received.
+After you have manually unlocked the lock by using `unlock-ddl-lock`, if you don't deal with the offline MySQL sources included in the task configuration information, the lock might still be unable to be replicated automatically when the next sharding DDL event is received.

 Therefore, after you have manually unlocked the DDL lock, you should perform the following operations:

 1. Use `stop-task` to stop the running tasks.
-2. Update the task configuration file, and remove the related information of the offline DM-worker from the configuration file.
+2. Update the task configuration file, and remove the related information of the offline MySQL source from the configuration file.
 3. Use `start-task` and the new task configuration file to restart the task.

 > **Note:**
 >
-> After you run `unlock-ddl-lock`, if the DM-worker that went offline becomes online again and tries to replicate the data of the sharded tables, a match error between the data and the downstream table structure might occur.
+> After you run `unlock-ddl-lock`, if the MySQL source that went offline becomes online again and tries to replicate the data of the sharded tables, a match error between the data and the downstream table structure might occur.

-### Scenario 2: Some DM-workers restart during the DDL unlocking process
+### Scenario 2: Some DM-workers stop abnormally or  network failure occurs during the DDL unlocking process

 #### The reason for the abnormal lock